sunilabrahamindia/sunilabraham/publications/the-generation-of-e-emergency.md

 created: 2025-11-13
 ---

-**The Generation of e-Emergency** is an opinion article by Sunil Abraham, published in *Mint* on 22 June 2015.
-The column surveys contemporary censorship and surveillance techniques — from mass metadata collection to real-time content manipulation — and argues that democracies must recognise and resist next-generation controls that subvert open debate and public accountability.
+**The Generation of e-Emergency** is an opinion article by [Sunil Abraham](/sunil/), published in *Mint* on 22 June 2015.
+The column surveys contemporary censorship and surveillance techniques, from mass metadata collection to real-time content manipulation, and argues that democracies must recognise and resist next-generation controls that subvert open debate and public accountability.

 ## Contents